healthykitchen101/healthykitchen101.com/juicers/reviews/omega/omega-juicer-nc900hrd19.md

 Dishwasher Safe: Yes

-Thanks to its sleek finish, cleaning the NC900 is a breeze.
+Thanks to its smooth surface and the spacious chute, cleaning the NC900 is super easy.
 The only challenging part is the juice mesh, as tough strands of fibers tend to get stuck inside its tiny holes.
 The included brush can take care of that; however, it also helps if you immerse the juice mesh into mild soapy water immediately after juicing, before the fibers dry up and stick into the mesh.